oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-6-build-verse-submitter.md

 Download the latest release of verifier.

-- For AMD / Intel CPU , Please download AMD.
+- For AMD / Intel CPU, Please download AMD.
-- For ARM based CPU , Please download ARM.
+- For ARM based CPU, Please download ARM.

 Stop the verifier.